 The 730 movement appears to be in good shape but the watch is wound tight and is not running.
 Nothing looks broken and the 730 is shock jeweled so it probably just needs a good cleaning.

 The dial is interesting.
-It's in very good shape and there are no signs that it's been refinished but the Hamilton font isn't with I'd expect.
+It's in very good shape and there are no signs that it's been refinished but the Hamilton font isn't what I'd expect.
 The concentric circles in the seconds register are often lost in a refinished and they look crisp - so I'm not sure if this is an old refinish or an original dial.
 There's nothing on the back to indicate it's been refinished either.
+I suspect it has been refinished though.
 If these markers look familiar, they are the same as what was used on the Lord Lancaster D.

 There are about 8 watchmaker's marks inside the case back so this watch has been serviced many times in it's 60 year existence.
 That's pretty good, although it also indicates this watch has had a lot of use too, I bet.